 What parents need to know

-Parents need to know that there are a few strong words ("ass") and some bathroom jokes in this slapstick comedy.
+Parents need to know that Johnny English is a slapstick comedy with a few strong words ("ass") and some bathroom jokes .
 Some spy adventure peril including guns, but no blood or intense violence.
 Kids not familiar with the long-term French-English political and cultural clashes may be confused by the animosity between the French and English characters.